 No matter where you’re at in life, getting a new dog is a huge commitment.

 And the truth is, there’s a lot more that goes into your dog’s happiness than just a bone and some toys.
 Before you make that nine-hour road trip to a breeder or visit to your local shelter, it’s worth considering your lifestyle.
 Does the breed you’ve got your eye on fit in well with your home and family?
 Do you have the time and energy to give a more energetic pup the frequent walks he craves?
+Do you have the financial resources to give your dog the best doggone life possible?

 Looking into a dog breed’s characteristics and preferences can tell you a lot about what environment they’ll love most, what cool things they can do with you, and most importantly… what they’ll require from you in return.
 But where to start?